edenspiekermann/espi-devblog/_posts/2018-07-31-craft-boilerplate-for-heroku-and-local.md

 ### Important notice
 #### Database
 If you want to develop locally, I can highly recommend you to use a local database, otherwise the website will be quite slow.
-To change the database, head over to you `.env` variable, change the value of `JAWSDB_MARIA_URL` and restart the server.
+To change the database, head over to your `.env` variable, change the value of `JAWSDB_MARIA_URL` and restart the server.

 #### Procfile